The Neighborhood (TV series): Development

 On September 27, 2017, it was announced that CBS had given the production, then titled Here Comes the Neighborhood, a pilot production commitment.
 The pilot was written by Jim Reynolds who was also set to executive produce alongside Aaron Kaplan, Dana Honor, and Wendi Trilling.
 Production companies involved with the pilot include Kapital Entertainment, CBS Television Studios, and Trill Television.
 On January 27, 2018, the production officially received a pilot order.
 On February 9, 2018, it was announced that James Burrows would direct the pilot.

 On May 9, 2018, it was announced that CBS had given the production, now titled Welcome to the Neighborhood, a series order.
 A few days later, it was announced that the title of the show had been changed to The Neighborhood.
 A day after that, it was announced that the series would premiere in the fall of 2018 and air on Mondays at 8:00 P.M.
 On July 9, 2018, it was announced that the series would premiere on October 1, 2018.
 On October 19, 2018, it was announced that CBS had ordered an additional eight episodes of the series, bringing the first season total up to twenty-one episodes.
 On January 25, 2019, CBS renewed the series for a second season and premiered on September 23, 2019.
 On May 6, 2020, CBS renewed the series for a third season, which premiered on November 16, 2020.
 On February 17, 2021, CBS renewed the series for a fourth season.
 On April 5, 2021, Reynolds stepped down as the showrunner and executive producer after three seasons due to complaints of his "insensitive comments and other race-related issues over a period of time".
 On June 7, 2021, Meg DeLoatch joined the series as an executive producer and showrunner for the fourth season to replace Reynolds.
 The fourth season premiered on September 20, 2021.
 On January 24, 2022, CBS renewed the series for a fifth season.
 On March 26, 2022, DeLoatch exited as the showrunner.
 On June 8, 2022, Bill Martin and Mike Schiff were announced as the new showrunners of the series.
 The fifth season premiered on September 19, 2022.
 On January 23, 2023, CBS renewed the series for a sixth season.

-The show is filmed on a closed set without a studio audience due to COVID-19; a laugh track is added during post-production.
+The sixth season premiered on February 12, 2024.
+On April 9, 2024, CBS renewed the series for a seventh season.
+The seventh season premiered on October 21, 2024.
+In March 2025, CBS renewed the series for an eighth and final season, which premiered on October 13, 2025.